adprolabs/easy-adwords/README.md

 ![EasyAdWordsLogo](https://i.imgsafe.org/0e5e9af5e5.png)

-EasyAdWords is an easy-to-use and customizable library that simplifies the basic usage cases of the AdWords API with PHP Client library.
+EasyAdWords is an easy-to-use and customizable library that simplifies the basic usage cases of the AdWords API with PHP Client library v25.3 currently.
 It basically allows **simpler reporting process** with *downloading* and *parsing* the report, and also allows entity operations such as **getting**, **creating** and **removing** campaigns, ad groups and keywords.

 For example, an `Account Performance Report` can easily be downloaded and formatted like the following simple snippet:
 ```php